mouseless/mouseless.org/what-we-do.md

 # Custom Software Development
 :br

-::::box{title="We provide an agile, self-managing software development team to align with your business demands." image-align="left"}
+::::box{title="We provide a self-managing software development team." image-align="left"}
 ---
 image: /images/what-we-do/csd.png
 ---

-If you struggle to keep your team's capacity aligned with your business demands, we offer an established self-managing software development team.
-As a team that embraces agile software development practices, we eagerly tackle any engineering challenge.
+For our clients who struggle to keep their team's capacity aligned with their business demands, we offer an established self-managing software development team.
+As a team that embraces modern software development practices, we eagerly tackle any engineering challenge.

-At Mouseless, we've designed our collective to be centered around the software engineering profession.
-This environment naturally encourages us to research, experiment, and share our learnings with our customers.
+At Mouseless, we've designed our collective to be centered around the software developer profession.
+This environment naturally encourages us to research, experiment, and share our learnings with our clients.

 ::::